WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 ```

-* Add and commit your changes to git, then push your changes to heroku using `git push heroku master`
+* Add and commit your changes to git, then push your changes to heroku using `git push heroku main`

 * Now run your migrations by typing in terminal `heroku run sequelize db:migrate` and you should have all your tables set up in a heroku hosted database